 The F1 Goldendoodle is excluded from this because it is a crossbred dog.
 So it will only inherit genetic disorders that are common to both parents, the Poodle and the Golden Retriever.

-The hybrid vigor rule goes like this, “As the Goldendoodle’s generation increases, the hybrid vigor trait they inherit decreases.”
+In this case, as the Goldendoodle’s generation increases, the hybrid vigor trait they inherit decreases.

-F1 Goldendoodle is less hypoallergenic than the F1B Goldendoodle.
-This is because the F1 Goldendoodle is 50% Golden Retriever and 50% Poodle and often shed like its parent – Golden Retriever.
-Thus, suitable for people with mild allergies.
+The F1 Goldendoodle is less hypoallergenic than the F1B Goldendoodle.
+This is because the F1 Goldendoodle is 50% Golden Retriever and 50% Poodle and often sheds like its parent, the Golden Retriever.
+Thus, it is suitable for people with mild allergies.

 Its 75% Poodle genetic percentage makes it more hypoallergenic and less shedding like Poodles.
 Thus, suitable for people having moderate to severe allergies.

-F1B Goldendoodle’s coat also requires significant grooming but far more than the F1 Goldendoodle.
+F1B Goldendoodle’s coat requires more grooming than the F1 Goldendoodle.

-Since they are Goldendoodles with curly coats, they require a considerable amount of grooming in order to avoid matting and tangling of the fur.
-Hence, F1B Goldendoodle’s hair needs to be cut regularly every 2 – 3 months.
+Since they are Goldendoodles with curly coats, they require considerable grooming to avoid matting and tangling of the fur.
+Hence, the F1B Goldendoodle’s hair must be regularly cut every 2 to 3 months.

 The price of F1 Goldendoodles can rise to $2,000, depending on the size.
-They’re cheaper because they’re easy to breed than other generations of Goldendoodles.
+They’re cheaper because they are easier to breed than other generations of Goldendoodles.

-In contrast, F1B Goldendoodles are available for sale starting from $2,500.
+In contrast, F1B Goldendoodles are priced upwards of $2,500.
 They are more expensive because of their non-shedding and increased hypoallergenic features.

 F1 Goldendoodle vs. F1B Goldendoodle: Which One to Choose?

-If you’re a type of person with mild allergies and can tolerate light shedding, then the F1 Goldendoodle is the best dog for you.
+If you’re the type of person with mild allergies and can tolerate light shedding, then the F1 Goldendoodle is the best dog for you.

-But if you or your family members have moderate-to-severe allergies and do not even like vacuum up the hair your dog leaves, the F1B Goldendoodle will be much better for you.
+But if you or your family members have moderate-to-severe allergies and do not even like vacuuming up the hair your dog leaves, the F1B Goldendoodle will be much better for you.

 Due to the F1 Goldendoodle’s high hybrid vigor, they tend to have more health benefits than the F1B Goldendoodle.
-So you may want to choose the F1 Goldendoodle based on its health advantage.
+Hence, the F1 Goldendoodle may require fewer trips to the veterinarian.

 Both Goldendoodles also thrive and adapt very well to all living environments.
-However, they do better with the space provided by a fenced yard, and they also hate living outside or in a kennel.
+However, they do better with the space provided by a fenced yard where they can run around and play.

 What Are the Other Types of Goldendoodle?

-Apart from the F1 Goldendoodle and F1B Goldendoodle, we also have other types or generations of Goldendoodles.
+Apart from the F1 Goldendoodle and F1B Goldendoodle, there are also other types or generations of Goldendoodles.
 They include:

-This is a mix between an original purebred 100% Poodle and an F1B Goldendoodle, which is 87.5% Poodle and 12.5% Golden Retriever.
-Of all the first generation Goldendoodles, the F1BB Goldendoodle is the most hypoallergenic and they shed the least.
+This is a mix between an original purebred Poodle and an F1B Goldendoodle, which is 87.5% Poodle and 12.5% Golden Retriever.
+Of all the first-generation Goldendoodles, the F1BB Goldendoodle is the most hypoallergenic and sheds the least.

-This is Goldendoodles’ second filial generation (half Golden Retriever and half Poodle).
-It is produced from the mix between two F1 Goldendoodle.
+This is the Goldendoodles’ second filial generation (half Golden Retriever and half Poodle).
+It is produced from the mix between two F1 Goldendoodles.

-This generation is somewhat similar to the F1 generation due to the fact that they have the same percentage of Golden Retriever and Poodle.
+This generation is somewhat similar to the F1 generation due to the fact that they have the same percentage of Golden Retrievers and Poodles.

-This generation is deemed the most unpredictable generation of genetics, so most breeders do not breed them.
+This generation is deemed the most unpredictable in terms of genetics, so most breeders do not breed them.